The My Lai Massacre reveals the reality of warfare: slaughtering cvilians deters resistance.

 I have noted previously that since WWII, military action against the US has moved toward guerrilla action.
 Part of this is because since the surrender of Japan there has been a sharp decline in conflicts between major powers, and therefore a decline in traditional warfare.
 And there have been no wars between any two modern democracies since then.

-But probably the larger explanation is, it works.
+But the historical record makes the rational for slaughtering civilians clear: as horrific as it is, it works.
 The advanced countries don’t yet have a good solution for responding to guerrilla forces, although the Petraeus/Nagl doctrine is beginning to develop promising tools.

 As I noted, there were no men of military age in the My Lai massacre.
 So where were they?
 The US military was fairly certain that they were guerrilla fighters who frequently crept off to fight for the Viet Cong.
 And so Task Force Barker was launched to deal with the problem, which the officers on the scene interpreted to wipe out everyone there.

 That sounds horrific, and it is.
 It is also the reality of warfare, ever since Cain slew Abel.
 Guerrilla warfare is hardly recent, it is only recently effective.
-Alexander, Julius Caesar, Napoleon – and oh yes, Hitler – had very effective ways for dealing with guerrillas.
+Alexander, Julius Caesar, Napoleon—and Hitler—had very effective ways for dealing with guerrillas.
 And rebels.
 And dissenters.

 Wipe them all out.
 As some American soldiers said during the Viet Nam War, “Kill ’em all and let God sort ’em out.”
+Which was the approach in the My Lai Massacre.
 Look at the casualties from warfare.
-Civilians have almost always died in greater numbers than combatants.
+Noncombattants have almost always died in greater numbers than combatants; that is the reality of warfare.

 We don’t realize this because throughout history we have glorified warfare, and ignored the realities.
 Watch a war movie (other than Saving Private Ryan), play a war game.
 Not much blood or dismemberment.
-No civilian deaths either, except by rare, regrettable accident.
+Certainly they never show anyone slaughtering civilians, except by rare, regrettable accident.
 We ignore the necessary, and messy, realities of warfare.
 Horror, like guerrilla tactics, isn’t recent.

 It is only recently objectionable.

-And the pictures you see here of the My Lai massacre are almost certainly the principle reason that guerrilla actions are so effective today.
-Before these pictures appeared, most Western civilians, particularly in the U.S., had never known what warfare really looks like.
-We didn’t know, and we didn’t really want to know.
-For all of us who have fathers and grandfathers and others who will not talk about their war experiences, this is part of the reason.
+And the pictures you see here of the My Lai Massacre are almost certainly the principle reason that guerrilla action is so effective today.
+Before these pictures appeared, most Western civilians, particularly in the U.S., had no idea about the reality of warfare.
+We didn’t know, and the truth is, we didn’t really want to know.
+For all of us who have fathers and grandfathers and others who will not talk about their war experiences, this is probably part of the reason.

 Certainly that includes slaughter of enemy combatants: looking at a dead or dying enemy and realizing that he had the same loves and fears and hopes as dreams as the soldiers who killed him, is bad enough.
-The civilian deaths are much worse.
+Slaughtering civilians is much worse.
 Even when our troops have tried desperately not to kill civilians, there is always ‘collateral damage.’
 There are always dead children, women, and elders.
+That has particularly been true when responding to guerilla action.
+That is the reality of warfare.

-And the drinking man I noted above – and probably because of him, the photographer who took these pictures – are a big reason that our ideas about warfare have changed.
+And the drinking man I noted above – and probably because of him, along with the photographer who took these pictures – is a big reason that our ideas about warfare have changed.

 Tomorrow: A Different Soldier.